Kento Nakajima: Early career

+Pre debut and Sexy Zone era

 In 2008, B.I.Shadow was formed as a Johnny's Jr. group.
 At that time the members were: Fuma Kikuchi, Misaki Takahata, and him.
 During that year, they acted in the drama Scrap Teacher.

 He was chosen for the 5-member group Sexy Zone in 2011, when he was 17, which debuted in November 16 with the release of their eponymous debut single.
 Their average age was 14.4, making them the youngest group to debut since the Oricon Singles Rankings began in January 1968.